YOUR TORNADO DAMAGE CLAIM

 - Florida has as many tornadoes as any other state in the country.

-- Even if you are covered by insurance for tornado damage, you probably are not be covered for flood damage that is a commonly caused by tornadoes.
+- Even if you are covered by insurance for tornado damage, you probably are not covered for flood damage that is commonly caused by tornadoes.

 - The tornado damage scale (F1–F5) incorporates 28 different damage indicators based on damage to things ranging from trees to shopping malls.